packbackbooks/engineering-docs/careers/technical-engineer.md

 - Your perspective is sought out in critical decisions
 - Actively inserting yourself into these critical moments
-- Advocate for effective solutions and strategies
+- Advocating for effective solutions and strategies
 - Bringing perspective from other teams or departments

 **Mentorship:**